 About Flight Compensation Checker

-Flight Compensation Checker is a free, instant tool that tells you whether you're owed money after a flight delay, cancellation, denied boarding, or downgrade — and roughly how much.
+Flight Compensation Checker is a free, instant tool that tells you whether you may be owed money after a flight delay, cancellation, denied boarding, or downgrade — and roughly how much.
 It covers six major passenger-rights frameworks: EU261, UK261, APPR (Canada), the Montreal Convention, ANAC 400/2022 (Brazil), and the Israel Aviation Services Law.

 Why it exists